 Nearly 65 million American men and women experience back pain at some point in their life.
 And although back pain is generally caused by something minor, like sore muscles or sleeping in a poor position, back pain can potentially signify more serious conditions.
 But how do you know if your condition is serious and when should you seek medical treatment?
-Keep reading to learn whether or not is back pain a sign of heart attack and what to do in case of an emergency.
+Keep reading to learn whether or not back pain is a sign of a heart attack and what to do in case of an emergency.

 What is a Heart Attack?